 Healthcare continues to evolve to meet the needs of consumers.
 One of the critical components that make that happen is the vast world of IoT.
 The Internet of Things (IoT) has the potential to solve many healthcare challenges.
-Everyday medical devices can and do collect patient data, which allows invaluable insight for healthcare providers and patients.
+Everyday medical devices can collect patient data, which allows invaluable insight for healthcare providers and patients.
 Symptoms and trends can be monitored and tracked.
 Telehealth can enable remote care and improve the patient experience.

 What is The Internet of Things?

-The Internet of Things refers to smart devices that can collect and transmit data to a remote server, perform functions without any human intervention or automate tasks using voice commands.
+The Internet of Things refers to smart devices that can collect and transmit data to a remote server, perform functions without any human intervention, or automate tasks using voice commands.
 IoT devices are used everywhere, from smart homes and cars to games and business applications.

 Why is IoT Important in Healthcare?

 Healthcare can be improved by steeping itself into technology.
 Currently, IoT is used for things like smart sensors, remote monitoring of patients, activity trackers, biometric sensors, medication dispensers, intelligent beds, glucose monitors, and medical device integration.
 A large percentage (64%) of the equipment used in healthcare connected to the internet and cloud services are patient monitoring devices.

 Medical wearables can monitor blood pressure, oxygen levels, blood sugar levels, heartbeat, weight, and ECGs.
 Tech gurus are advancing the capabilities of these devices all the time.

 The more that healthcare plunges into technology, the less place there is to hide.
 The internet is a very transparent venue with everything out in the open.
 Part of improving the quality of care is being able to rely on the right healthcare providers’ standards.
 Some of the ways that patients can use technology right now to ensure they get the best care are: